 The bile is a fluid that helps to digest fats.
 Bile is made in the liver, and stored in the gallbladder.
 Bile contains bile acids and other substances.
 Most bile acids belong to one of two types.
 These are called cholic acid and chenodeoxycholic acid.
 These two acids are known as primary bile acids.
 Bile acids are essential for digesting certain fats.
 They are also needed for uptake of certain vitamins and to transport cholesterol.
 Certain proteins called enzymes can build up bile acids from starting materials in the liver (synthesis).
 In some cases, however, a person lacks the enzymes needed to build up primary bile acids.
 The condition may be present at birth when it is inherited via the genes from the parents.
 The lack of bile acids is a serious and chronically debilitating condition.

 - What are the methods of treatment available?

-At the time of orphan designation, there was no medicinal product specifically authorised in the Community for the treatment of inborn errors in primary bile acid synthesis.
+At the time of orphan designation, there were no medicinal products specifically authorised in the Community for the treatment of inborn errors in primary-bile-acid synthesis.